AlexOcanoaia/AlexOcanoaia/README.md

 find it fascinating to explore how the components of the computer works together.

-- Another interest: memory management, data structures and programming languages
+- Another interests: memory management, data structures, programming languages, computer networking.

 - If you want, you can connect with me on [LinkedIn](https://www.linkedin.com/in/alexandru-ocanoaia/).

-- Languages and skills: C, Java, bash, Linux, Assembly, Rust.
+- Languages and skills: C/C++, Java, bash, Linux, Assembly, Rust.